Data-Culpa/openclients/README.md

 In the UI, navigate to _Manager > API Users_ to set up new data pipeline users and generate access tokens that you can integrate into your secrets manager.
 We recommend creating a unique user for each pipeline.

+### Pipeline Metadata

+Validator pipeline interactions include an ability for your pipeline code to augment the data sent to Validator with metadata that may be useful for your analysis.
+You may wish to include source control revision information, runtime environment information, or other application-specific data.

+For database and file tree monitoring, Validator includes "example pipelines" that include information about the database system and file system tree.

 ### Pipeline Dashboards

 The pipeline dashboards page provides a high level view of pipeline activity within your Validator instance.
 The main graph shows the number of records processed and when, going back 14 days.
 Initially the graph will be sparse until you have some running history with Validator.

 "You don’t have any pipelines yet; learn how to set one up now!"

+By default, Validator auto-registers a new pipeline when a client connects with information about that pipeline.

 ### Drilling into a Specific Pipeline